 Following a medical procedure or diagnosis, a patient may be prescribed medication to help them with whatever symptoms they are experiencing.
 This is typically a way to ensure pain is managed or any viruses are eliminated.

-Medications, however, can have an undesired impact on the individual taking them:
+Medications, however, can have an undesired impact on the individual taking them, especially when a medication error has occurred:

 - Allergic Reactions: Some individuals may have allergic reactions to the medications prescribed to them.
 It’s important for doctors to understand what pre-existing allergies are known prior to prescribing the medicine to prevent giving the patient something that could cause more harm.